 Rx-NSS-from-OMI is NSS indicated by the Rx NSS subfield in the OM Control subfield (see 9.2.4.6a.2

-(OM Control)) or indicated by the Rx NSS Extension subfield in the EHT OM Control subfield combined with the Rx NSS subfield in the OM Control subfield (see 9.2.4.7.8 (EHT OM Control)).
+(OM Control)) if EHT OM Control subfield is not present in the same A-Control field(#17557) or indicated by the Rx NSS Extension subfield in the EHT OM Control subfield combined with the Rx NSS subfield in the OM Control subfield if EHT OM Control subfield is present in the same A-Control field(#17557) (see 9.2.4.7.8 (EHT OM Control)).

 Max-EHT-NSS-at-BW is the maximum NSS among all EHT-MCS at BW MHz from the Supported EHT-MCS And NSS Set field (9.4.2.313.4 (Supported EHT-MCS And NSS Set field)) transmitted by the STA.